The use of ash

 Pete guessed straightaway its purpose, and that it was made more permanent by the carpentry they’d uncovered.
 He went to replace the wooden covering strip immediately, but Bern wasn’t so sure and thought they should wait, and maybe ask someone what they thought of the whole thing.
 He was for holding off re-fixing the covering strip for now, and wanted to just leave it sitting in place on top (it couldn’t be left off completely because the wind was up).
 He involuntarily looked towards the front doorstep.
 “I know what you’re wondering,” said Pete.
 “Is a block line there too…and what about under the windows.”
 Bern got up and Pete followed him to the doorway, where they quickly confirmed, with a simple scraping away of the build up that time had left on the front door sill, that a similar covering strip was installed there.
 They looked around, but both made no move to check any windows… it could be assumed that a line of ash was under every one in some form.

 “It was obvious to Pete what the line of ash was for, and to me too, although Pete said he sort of suspected there might be something like that lurking in such an old building, and it had been in the back of his mind to keep an eye out all along.
-His dad, my Uncle Ben, was known to have been keen on the old practice and have some knowledge about it, and he had known of people who provided that sort of service when we were kids, although it dropped off later and had gone more ‘boutique’ and specialist in recent years — like now only ghost gum ash was used, because that seemed to ‘fit’ with the concept, although Uncle Ben used to say that in fact any old timber as a source for the ash would have done.
+His dad, my Uncle Ben, was known to have been keen on the old practice and have some knowledge about it, and he had known of people who provided that sort of service when we were kids, although it dropped off later and had gone more ‘boutique’ and specialist in recent years — like now only ghost gum ash was used, because that seemed to ‘fit’ with the concept, although Uncle Ben used to say that in fact any old timber as a source for the ash would have done, and he was a bit skeptical about the development of a service industry around what had always been a householder duty.

 “When the ash blocking was revealed I really had only a slight hesitation about still going ahead with the renovation as it was planned already, and that we should ignore what had been put in place ash-wise, obviously years ago.
 Pete definitely had other ideas, and said no-one really knew at this stage what might end up happening if the blocking line was taken away.
 I got the feeling, from how he was talking, that he assumed the line was there to keep something out.
 But what if it was to keep something in?
 It would be hard to tell without getting someone who knows about the blocking practice to have a look, and that might take a while, and there’d been enough delays already.

 “Later, when the situation had been explained to everyone who was involved with the extension project, it was decided to just keep on with building the add-on room, and the widening or not of the joining doorway would be decided later or when proper advice was had or it became clearer one way or another what we were dealing with here.
 That was just as well because later on, when the roof on the new section was up, a few volunteers slept over for a night or two in the new room, including us two.
-It wasn’t so much a ‘beyond the call of duty’ thing as a bit of an adventure, but also because time was getting away from this project if it was going to meet the bicentenary deadline, which was also the reason the road out to there was being resurfaced, so the drive over wasn’t exactly convenient.
-Anyway, as the time spent overnight ended up being absolutely ghost free, Pete ventured the opinion that the ash line was a keeping-in measure after all, since where we slept would have been outside the original house.
-That seemed pretty clear to everyone, and so the width of the doorway would have to stay the way it was, and the walls each side reinstated.
+It wasn’t so much a ‘beyond the call of duty’ thing, but was as a bit of an adventure, but also because time was getting away from this project if it was going to meet the bicentenary deadline.
+This was also the reason the road out to there was being resurfaced, so the drive over wasn’t exactly convenient as it involved taking some dirt tracks and going the long way around.
+Anyway, as the time spent overnight ended up being absolutely ghost free, Pete ventured the opinion that the ash line was a keeping-in measure after all, since where we slept in the new extension would have been outside the original house, and would have actually been in the side garden in the original set-up.
+Pete’s reading seemed to be pretty well accepted by everyone, so to retain the containment affect the width of the doorway would have to stay the way it was, and the walls each side reinstated.

-“Later on I got to thinking about this, and that the conclusion reached wasn’t really based on enough evidence.
+“Later on I got to thinking about this, and that the conclusion reached to keep the door width the same, and retain the ash-block, wasn’t really based on enough evidence.
 The ash blocking could still have been intended to keep things out, and it could have just been that one overnight stay didn’t reveal much.
 Was more time needed to really be sure?
-And who could say anyway?
+And who could say anyway?”